e-picas/bash-library/doc/Common-options.md

     to use;
-2.  some short options (one letter) that is/are prefixed by a single dash, can be grouped or not, and can have an argument if necessary, using an optional equal sign between the option letter and the arguments; like `-v`, `-vi`, `-vil=myfilename` or `-vi -l myfilename`;
+2.  some short options (one letter) that is/are prefixed by a single dash, can be grouped or not, and can have an argument if necessary, using an optional equal sign between the option letter and the argument; like `-v`, `-vi`, `-vil=myfilename` or `-vi -l myfilename`;
-3.  some long options that is/are prefixed by a double-dash and can have an argument if necessary, using a required equal sign between the option and the argument ; like `--libhelp` or `--log=filename`;
+3.  some long options that is/are prefixed by a double-dash and can have an argument if necessary, using a required equal sign between the option and the argument; like `--libhelp` or `--log=filename`;
-4.  an optional action which is a simple word, with no prefix and may be present as last script argument;
+4.  an optional action which is a simple word, with no prefix, and may be present as last script argument; a script can accept many actions in a certain order;
 5.  a double-dash alone to precise the end of the script options or arguments; anything present after this sign will be ignored for the script;
 6.  anything else, which, if it is present after [5], will be ignored ...